-- " Articulate a vision for Millcreek Township.
-The Township intends to maintain its rural atmosphere through the preservation of agriculture and its natural resources while ensuring balanced growth to diversify the tax base. - " Define the community's goals.
+" Articulate a vision for Millcreek

+Township.
+The Township intends to maintain its rural atmosphere through the preservation of agriculture and its natural resources while ensuring balanced growth to diversify the tax base.

+" Define the community's goals.

 To achieve its vision, the community has introduced a series of supportive goals.
-Some of these are generally applied, others relate to specific planning areas. - " Update community conditions and trends.
-Central Ohio is a growing region, and the US 33 corridor bisecting southern Millcreek Township is especially dynamic. - " Provide a rationale for decision making.
+Some of these are generally applied, others relate to specific planning areas.

+" Update community conditions and

+trends.
+Central Ohio is a growing region.
+The US 33 and 42 corridors bisecting Millcreek Township are especially dynamic.

+" Provide a rationale for decision making.

 Good decisions rely on good information and community support.
-There should be a clear line of sight between proposed actions and the community's overall vision. - recommendations.
-To achieve each goal, a set of projects, policies or programs are recommended.
-Some of these are context specific, as in the case of the planning areas, others are general.
+There should be a clear line of sight between proposed actions and the community's overall vision.

-" Propose clear
+" Propose clear recommendations.